The Dentist: Casting

+Special effects

+The special makeup effects were supervised by Anthony C. Ferrante and done by himself, Kevin Yagher, Mitchell J. Coughlin, Joshua Blyden, Rob Burman, Christopher Nelson, Michael Deak, Jessica Flannery, Jennifer McManus, Sam Greenmun, Patricia Gundlach, J.M.
+Logan, Kerry Gudjohnsen, Ken Rex, Todd Rex, Shelley Yustak, Jennifer Slinger, Michael Burnett, Shea Clayton, Steve Johnson, Randy Leong, Chris Yagher, and David P. Barton.
+The "oversized mouth" prop used in Dr. Alan Feinstone's hallucinations was designed by Logan, Yagher and Ken Rex in two days, with the teeth changed for the different characters.
+The effects for the oversized mouth were filmed with a wide angle lens.
+According to Ferrante, the production team visited dental surgeries to acquire real dentistry implements, which Ferrante described as "the most medieval stuff [they] could find".
+Greenmun provided the rotted teeth for two fantasy sequences and the severed tongue prop.
+The makeup effects for Brooke Feinstone after Alan removes her teeth were designed by Nelson, who had just finished his work on Demon Knight and wanted a chance to prove himself again.
+The effect in which Alan clamps Marvin Goldblum's mouth open unnaturally was achieved via a prosthetic mouth, tongue, and jaw that hid Earl Boen's chin, crafted by Ken Rex.
+A taxidermic goat was used as Paula Roberts' dead dog.
+The head was turned to avoid having the horns be visible, and stuffed with fake blood.

+Soundtrack

+The music score was composed in one weekend by Alan Howarth, who also did the foley and sound mixing.
+The "Dentist Theme" was inspired by "Siegfried's Funeral March" from Götterdämmerung by Richard Wagner, which was also used in the film.

 Release

 The Dentist was released directly to television, premiering on HBO on October 18, 1996.

 Critical response

 As of January 2023, the internet review aggregator Rotten Tomatoes reports that 0% of 7 critics gave the film a positive review; the average rating is 2.9/10.
 Allmovie called it a subpar horror-comedy about dental anxiety that "adds nothing new to the mix besides over-the-top images of mouths being desecrated and queasy allusions to the alleged filthiness of oral sex".
 Alan Jones of the Radio Times called the film "both grisly and hilariously funny".
 TV Guide rated it 2 out of 4 stars and wrote, "In its state of Grand Guignol-overkill, this offbeat chiller is bound to offend those viewers who wish the offspring of Sam Raimi and Stuart Gordon would learn the use of filmmaking restraint."

 Accolades

 Anthony C. Ferrante won "Best Special Effects" at the 1996 Fantafestival for his work on The Dentist.
 The film also won the "Jury Grand Prize" at the 1996 Sweden Fantastic Film Festival.
 It was nominated but did not win "Best Film" at the 1996 Fantasporto.